etomuc/CPC464-iRAM1024/README.md

 Turn on the CPC - and enjoy!

 > [!NOTE]
-> The CPCs boot message is hard coded in ROM so it will continue to show "128K".
+> The CPCs boot message is hard coded in ROM so it will continue to show "64K".
 To test the expansion you can e.g. use the [Amstrad diagnostics](https://github.com/llopis/amstrad-diagnostics).

+## Variations

 ## Thanks